-Pennies was started by volunteers and to this day, two of our longest serving members continue to give their time for free!
-In celebration of #InternationalVolunteerDay, our marketing volunteer, Caroline has shared her story – from her first ever dog walking role to her time here at Pennies.
+Pennies was started by volunteers.
+And to this day, two of our longest serving members continue to give their time for free!
+In celebration of #InternationalVolunteerDay, our marketing volunteer, Caroline Osborne has shared her story.
+From her first ever dog walking role to her time here at Pennies.

-But then, seven years ago, I found Pennies.
+Seven years ago, I found Pennies.
 A small team with a big purpose.
-Today, there are just 17 of us, including two volunteers, but together, we have managed to get someone to donate via Pennies every 1.6 seconds, for all manner of charities.
-By encouraging many retailers and technology companies to join us, we have, to-date, raised over £20m and I am very proud to say I have played a small part in this success.
+Today, there are just 17 of us, including two volunteers, but together, we have managed to get someone to donate with Pennies every 1.6 seconds, for all manner of charities.
+By encouraging many retailers and technology companies to join us.
+We have to-date, raised over £20m and I am very proud to say I have played a small part in this success.

 From time to time I also put my strategic hat on, helping support the team in some of the big marketing and branding decisions that come up.
 When needed, I update the website, homing my new found talent in WordPress.
-And, so I’ve been told, I am an excellent badge maker and welcome host at the Pennies events.
+And, so I’ve been told, I’m also an excellent badge maker and welcome host at the Pennies events.

 My time at Pennies has been enjoyable and well spent.
 Every day we are making a real difference to all manner of worthy causes close to my heart.
 Its flexible and I can give my time on my own terms.
 I can work when I want and where I want.
-I could work from home, but I love coming into work, feeling part of a team, being part of the office buzz, working with different age groups and having a laugh.
+If I want I can work from home, but I love coming into work.
+Feeling part of a team, being part of the office buzz, working with different age groups and having a laugh.
 I have a real sense of belonging and I feel my opinion matters.

 Is what I do completely altruistic?
 If I’m totally honest, no. You see, after a successful career, I’m now a full time Mum.
-So, although I want to keep my marketing brain ticking over, I don’t need to practice these skills, day in, day out to retain them.
-However, if I use these skills to give back to the community, every now and again, it does keep them ticking over.
+So, although I want to keep my marketing brain ticking over, I don’t need to practice these skills everyday to retain them.
+However, if I use these skills to give back to the community, its enough to keep them fresh.
 But it’s more than that.
-In the last few years the digital world has exploded and I just don’t want to be left behind, outdated and obsolete.
-So where better to keep me up-to-date with the use of social media, web sites etc. in marketing and communications, than in a fintech charity that works across all channels online, mobile etc. and in many industry sectors.
+The digital world has exploded and I don’t want to be left behind, outdated and obsolete.
+So where better to keep me up-to-date with the use of social media, mobile, online, apps etc. in marketing and communications, than in a fintech charity.
+One that works across all channels and in many industry sectors.

 Volunteering primarily is about giving back.
 Using your existing skills to help a charity or local organisation is the perfect way to help.
 But by finding the right role, in the right organisation, with the right people, the volunteer gains too.
-Having a flexible, enjoyable and meaningful volunteer experience, where you can learn a thing or two, whist also being impactful with what time you can give, is achievable.
+Finding a flexible, enjoyable and meaningful volunteer experience.
+Somewhere you can learn a thing or two, whist also being impactful with what time you can give, is achievable.